 Tracy does homework at her grandma’s fruit shop

-Tracy Nabwire is eight years old and in Year 3 at school.
+Tracy Nabwire is 8 years old and in year three at school.
 Tracy lives with her grandmother who runs a grocery shop in Kawangware slums, Nairobi.

 Every day after school, Tracy sits in the shop and does her homework while selling to the numerous customers who frequent their kiosk—the ultimate multi-tasker.